Dale Earnhardt Jr.: 2000

 The 2000 season was Earnhardt's breakout year in the Winston Cup Series.
 He competed for the Raybestos NASCAR Rookie of the Year Award in 2000.
 His primary competitor for the award was Matt Kenseth.
 Kenseth outran Earnhardt in the season-opening Daytona 500.
-Earnhardt scored his first win in the DirecTV 500 at Texas Motor Speedway, breaking the record held by his father Earnhardt Sr. for fewest starts by a driver to earn his first victory in NASCAR's "modern era" by winning in his 12th start, and also at Richmond International Raceway.
+Earnhardt scored his first win in the DirecTV 500 at Texas Motor Speedway, breaking the record held by his father Earnhardt Sr. for the fewest starts by a driver to earn his first victory in NASCAR's "modern era" by winning in his twelfth start, and also at Richmond International Raceway.
 He became the first rookie to win The Winston.

 Earnhardt played a part in recreating one Winston Cup milestone in 2000 when he competed with his father and half-brother Kerry in the Pepsi 400 at Michigan International Speedway.
 That occasion was only the second time that a father had raced against two sons – Lee Petty and his two sons Richard and Maurice had previously accomplished the feat.

-Earnhardt ended the 2000 season with two wins, three Top 5's, five Top 10's, and two poles.
+Earnhardt ended the 2000 season with two wins, three top-fives, five top-tens, and two poles.